Erie County Court Records

 Hours: Monday–Friday, 8:00 a.m.–4:30 p.m.

 Certified copies cost $25.00 each, payable by cash, money order, credit card, or certified bank check.
-Requests can also be placed by phone at (419) 626-5623 ext.
-5122 or by mailing the completed Vitals Application for Certified Copies.
+You can also place requests by phone at (419) 626-5623 ext.
+5122 or by mailing a completed Vitals Application for Certified Copies.
 Records are available from December 1908 to the present.
-Under ORC 3705.23(5), a decedent’s Social Security number is withheld from death certificates for five years after death unless specifically requested by a qualified party with acceptable proof of relationship.
+Under ORC 3705.23(5), a decedent's Social Security number is withheld from death certificates for five years after death unless specifically requested by a qualified party with acceptable proof of relationship.

 Erie County Probate Court Records

-The Probate Division of the Erie County Court of Common Pleas handles the administration of estates, guardianships, conservatorships, adoptions, name changes, marriage licenses, mental health commitments, and over two hundred other statutory duties assigned by the Ohio Revised Code.
-The court is located on the second floor of the courthouse at 323 Columbus Ave., Sandusky, OH 44870.
+The Probate Division of the Erie County Court of Common Pleas handles estate administration, guardianships, conservatorships, adoptions, name changes, marriage licenses, mental health commitments, and more than two hundred other statutory duties assigned by the Ohio Revised Code.
+The court is on the second floor of the courthouse at 323 Columbus Ave., Sandusky, OH 44870.

 Probate Court Contact